Raffaele Marchetti / 拉斐尔 马切蒂 / Раффаэле Маркетти / رافاييل ماركيتي

 Media experience: Press, Radio, TV, New Media

 Raffaele Marchetti (Laurea, Rome-La Sapienza; PhD, London-LSE) is senior assistant professor (national qualification as associate professor) in International Relations at the Department of Political Science and the School of Government of LUISS.
-His research interest concerns global politics and governance, transnational civil society, security and political risk, and democracy.
+His research interest concerns global politics and governance, hybrid diplomacy, transnational civil society, security and political risk, and democracy.
 He acts also as external expert for the European Commission and other public/private institutions on issues of global governance, public policies, civil society, and security.

 In 2015 he produced one of the first MOOCs on IR: From International Relations to Global Politics for Iversity.
 In the past, he was director of the FP6 Strep project SHUR.
 Human Rights in Conflicts: The Role of Civil Society and held a Jean Monnet European Module on EU’s Engagement with Civil Society, both funded by the European Commission.
 He was visiting/adjunct professor at American University of Rome-AUR, China Foreign Affairs University-CFAU-Beijing, London School of Economics-LSE, MGIMO-Moscow, Sciences Po-Paris, Strathmore University-Nairobi, Université de Geneve, University of Naples L’Orientale, and Waseda-Tokyo.
 He was fellow at the European University Institute-EUI, Italian National Research Council-CNR, University of Exeter, in the FP6 research project DEMOS.
 Democracy in Europe and the Mobilization of Society at the University of Urbino, and in the Network of Excellent GARNET.
 Global Governance, Regionalisation & Regulation: The Role of the EU.
 He was research contractor for the European Union Institute for Security Studies-EUISS, Istituto San Pio V, Istituto Affari Internazionali-IAI, and Finmeccanica.
 He was rapporteur for the European Commission on Civil Society in Global Governance, and received the Lawrence S. Finkelstein Award by the International Studies Association-ISA, Section on International Organization.